melby-md/melby-md.github.io/content/blog/mod11.md

 );
 ```

-`even` is shifted left than right by 8 bits to zero the high byte, and `odd` is
+`even` is shifted left than right by 8 bits to zero the high byte, then added
-shifted into place by 8 bits left.
-Then OR them together:
+with `odd`:

 ```
-r = _mm_or_si128(
+r = _mm_add_epi8(
-    _mm_slli_epi16(odd, 8),
+    odd,
     _mm_srli_epi16(_mm_slli_epi16(even, 8), 8)
 );
 ```

-Ta-dah, a vector with the result of the multiplication of each byte.
-Now we need to sum it
+Ta-dah, a vector with the sum of every 2 consecutive results of the
+multiplication of each byte.
+Now we need to sum it all into one integer.
+In this
+case, the result of the addition will never surpass 8 bits, so the high byte
+will be 0, so the function can perform a horizontal sum as 8 bit numbers, which
-all into one integer.
-First use `_mm_sad_epu8` which subtracts 8 bit
+is faster than a 16 bit sum.
+So, first use `_mm_sad_epu8` which subtracts 8 bit
-numbers, then add each consecutive 8 numbers into a 16 bit number,
+numbers, then add each consecutive 8 numbers into a 16 bit number, I used a
-I used a zeroed vector beacuse I am only interested in the addition in the
-end (weirdly enough).
+zeroed vector beacuse I am only interested in the addition in the end (weirdly enough).

 ```
 r = _mm_sad_epu8(r, _mm_setzero_si128());
 ```

-To add the 2 16 bit numbers, shuffle the vector and add it to
+To add the 2 numbers, shuffle the vector and add it to
 itself:

 ```